FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 > A short, one or two paragraph summary explaining what you have done.
 Include information about the top five SILs and the sensors and thresholds you are monitoring or recommending.

 A total 17 Sensors *types* were added.
+Sensors together create a 'baseline' from which anomalies can be detected.
+Such events possing as IoCs are at the attention of our sensors.
 The purpose of these is to enhace security, by monitoring for potential IoCs.
-Most sensors monitor for one of 3 things:
+Most sensors monitor for at least one of 3 things:
 - **status** of a device and it's service (Down, Up, Running, Stopped, Warrning, ...)
 - **performance** of a device (responce time, hardware metrics, ...)
 - and **end point data** such as Strings (Words in an email, logs, ...) or Integers (Email volume, File counts, ...).

-Sensors together create a 'baseline' from which anomalies can be detected.
-Such events possing as IoCs are at the attention of our sensors.

 Though PRTG sensors are themselves powerfull netowork monitoring tools, alone they are not a sufficient security practice to ensure the C.I.A. of devices on this network.